 Frogs, Toads and Newts are all threatened by loss of habitat and by diseases introduced from abroad.
 Toads are more particular than frogs about where they breed and spend the winter further away from their breeding sites.

 Many toads are killed when they cross roads to get back to their breeding pond in spring.
 Toadwatch volunteers help the toads to cross the roads safely - without this help many toad populations would become extinct.
 The Costessey Patrol have made two videos about their work.
 Please see About for more information.

 The 2013 Migration finished in late April after a delayed start.
 See the map of the crossings that we patrol and contacts if you would like to help in Spring 2014.
 The patrols are also listed on Patrols page.
-Some patrols are holding get togethers to celebrate a successful migration which all are welcome to attend, these are listed on the Calendar.
+The pre migration meetings for 2014 are now being added to the Calendar.

 Please click on Previous Years to see what happened in 2012 and earlier.

 Please click here if you would like to support Froglife (the national charity that looks after amphibians) by becoming a Froglife Friend

 Bookmark This Page